Pupil Premium Conference: Improving Outcomes for Disadvantaged Children

 - How can we better understand the overlap between pupil premium and SEND?

-- What specialist support can offered to SEND pupils?
+- What specialist support is on offer to SEND pupils?

 - How do targeted interventions work and what can be learned from the most successful examples?